pattyjk/Bd_DB/README.md

 ### Goals of package
 ```
-· Direct query of sequences to database (e.g., BLASTn)
+· Direct query of sequences to database (BLASTn & vsearch)

+· Web interface

 · Calculate proportion of the community that exhibits inhibitory function